Use an ATM or Cash A Check

 Find a Place for Female Visitors to Stay the Night

 Female college-aged guests may stay, cost free, at the Women's Guest House on a first-come, first-served basis.
 A female attendant is on duty.
 Operating hours are 11 p.m. - 9 a.m., on Friday and Saturday nights.
-The Guest House for Women is located on Fraternity Circle.
+The Women's Guest House is located on Fraternity Circle.

 Find a Place for My Parents to Stay the Night

-There are four motels in Farmville, along with numerous bed-and-breakfast inns in town and in the area.
-A complete list is published in The Key (it is also available on the web or from the Admissions Office or the information office in Restover).
+Farmville and the surrounding area offers various accommodations including hotel, motel, and bed-and-breakfast inns.
 It is often a good idea to make reservations as far ahead as possible, because the local accommodations fill up quickly for big weekends.
 Many freshmen reserve rooms for their families for graduation four years in advance.

-The folks in the Dean of Students office are available to help you with many of the non-academic programs and servic- es you'll encounter at Hampden-Sydney College.
-You'll find them in Blake A, down Via Sacra, at the end of the park- ing lot between Winston and Maples.
-That's where Patty Townsend and Shirley Huskey are, as well as Deans Klein, Lawson, Cvijanovic, and Ramsay.
+The folks in the Dean of Students Office are available to help you with many of the non-academic programs and services you'll encounter at Hampden-Sydney College.
+You'll find them in Blake A, down Via Sacra, at the end of the parking lot between Winston and Maples.
 Drop by, make an appointment, or call on a moment's notice in an emergency.

 Talk to Someone About A Problem With Your Room or Your Computer